denisesato/InteractiveProcessDriftDetectionFW/README.md

 IPDD will inform the user when it finishes to mine the models and calculate the similarity metrics.

-After analyzing the process drifts, the user can navigate between windows to check the process models and the similarity metrics, visualing the drifts.
-The windows are named using the number of the window and the trace index of the first trace considered inside the window.
+After analyzing the process drifts, the user can navigate between windows to check the process models and the similarity metrics, visualizing the drifts.
+The windows are named using the number of the window and the trace index of the initial trace of the window.

 Windows marked as read indicates a process drift.

 Optionally the user can evaluate the detected drifts.
 This is possible when the event log is artificial and the position of the drifts is a priori known.

 1) Select "Evaluate results"
 2) Inform all the actual drifts, using the trace/event indexes, separated by a space.
 3) Click on "Evaluate"